Newsroom > DHHS News Release

 Leah Bucco-White, HHS Communications and Legislative Services, (402) 471-9356

 Dave Tunink, Game and Parks Commission, (402) 471-5553

-Health Alert Ends for Pawnee Reservoir in Lancaster County
+Health Alert Issued for Maskenthine Lake in Stanton County

-A health alert had originally been announced June 5 at Pawnee, when samples taken at the west beach were above the State’s health alert threshold of 20 parts per billion of total Microcystins (a toxin released by certain strains of blue-green algae).
-However, samples taken in the past two weeks at both beaches of Pawnee Reservoir were well below the threshold.
-Lakes that are on health alert must have two consecutive weeks of readings below 20 ppb before the alert is removed.
+Samples taken earlier this week at both lakes were above the state’s health alert threshold of 20 parts per billion (ppb) of total microcystin (a toxin released by certain strains of blue-green algae.)
+The alert will continue at the lakes for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 When a health alert is issued, signs are posted to advise the public to use caution, and designated swimming beaches are closed during the alert.
 Recreational boating and fishing are permitted, but the public is advised to avoid activities that could involve accidental ingestion of water and to avoid full immersion in water.
 People can still use the public areas for camping, picnics and other outdoor activities.